azucenacoding/odin_landingpage/README.md

 # Image credits:
 1. Hero Image:
--Bine Zarabec, @binezarabec
+- Bine Zarabec, @binezarabec

 2. Landing images:
--The vending machine closeup - Necip Duman @necipdumanphoto, Pexels -The blue heart spraypainted - Cottonbro Studios @cottonbro, Pexels -The shoes on the patio - Julie Aagaard @julie.aagaard, Pexels -The map and coffee cup - Uğurcan Özmen @ugurcannozmen, Pexels
+- The vending machine closeup Necip Duman @necipdumanphoto, Pexels

+- The blue heart spraypainted Cottonbro Studios @cottonbro, Pexels

+- The shoes on the patio Julie Aagaard @julie.aagaard, Pexels

+- The map and coffee cup Uğurcan Özmen @ugurcannozmen, Pexels

 # Self reflection

--Start date: 1/28
+- Start date: 1/28
--Finish date: 1/30
+- Finish date: 1/30

 Hardest section(s): The landing container with the 4 pictures, the quote section, and the call to action section in terms of remembering how to use flexbox + CSS to make them work.
 I think I got it down though!